MicrosoftDocs/windows-dev-docs/hub/powertoys/image-resizer.md

 - **Fit:** Fits the entire image into the specified size.
 Scales the image proportionally.
 Does not crop the image.
 - **Stretch:** Fills the entire specified size with the image.
 Stretches the image disproportionally as needed.
 Does not crop the image.

+> [!NOTE]
-The width and height of the specified size may be swapped to match the orientation (portrait/landscape) of the current image.
-To always use the width and height as specified, un-check: **Ignore the orientation of pictures**.
+> If **Ignore the orientation of pictures** is checked, the width and height of the specified size _may_ be swapped to match the orientation (portrait/landscape) of the current image.
+In other words: If checked, the **smallest** number (in width/height) in the settings will be applied to the **smallest** dimension of the picture.
+Regardless if this is declared as width or height.
+The idea is that different photos with different orientations (like vacation photos) will still be the same size.

 ### Fallback encoding